 The Compensation Committee currently consists of Messrs.
 Churchill and George.
-No member of the Compensation Committee was an officer or employee of ours or any of our subsidiaries during fiscal 2000.
-None of our executive officers has served on the board of directors or on the compensation committee on any other entity, any of whose officers served either on our Board of Directors or on our Compensation Committee.
+No member of the Compensation Committee was an officer or employee of Amkor or any of Amkor's subsidiaries during fiscal 2001.
+None of Amkor's Compensation Committee members or executive officers has served on the board of directors or on the compensation committee of any other entity that has an executive officer serving either on our Board of Directors or on our Compensation Committee.